Al Jardine: Early life

 Alan Charles Jardine was born at Lima Memorial Hospital in Lima, Ohio, the younger of two children to Virginia and Donald Jardine.
-Having spent his first years of childhood in Lima, he moved with his family to Rochester, New York, where his father worked for Eastman Kodak and taught at the Rochester Institute of Technology.
+After spending his first years of childhood in Lima, he moved with his family to Rochester, New York, where his father worked for Eastman Kodak and taught at the Rochester Institute of Technology.
 His family later moved to San Francisco and then to Hawthorne, California, where he and his older brother Neal spent the remainder of their youth.

 At Hawthorne High School, he was a fullback on the football team, soon befriending backup quarterback Brian Wilson.
 Jardine also watched Brian and brother Carl Wilson singing at a school assembly.
 After attending Ferris State University during the 1960–61 academic year, Jardine registered as a student at El Camino College in 1961.
 There, he was reunited with Brian and first presented the idea of forming a band as the two worked through harmony ideas together in the college's music room.
 Jardine's primary musical interest was folk and he learned banjo and guitar specifically to play folk music.
 When the Beach Boys formed at Wilson's home, he first tried to push the band toward folk but was overruled in favor of rock 'n' roll.

 A versatile string instrumentalist, Jardine played stand-up bass on the Beach Boys' first recording, the song "Surfin'" (1961).
-He fully rejoined the Beach Boys in the summer of 1963 at Brian Wilson's request and worked alongside guitarist David Marks with the band until October 1963, when Marks quit the Beach Boys after an altercation with the band's manager, Murry Wilson.
+He fully rejoined the Beach Boys in the summer of 1963 at Brian Wilson's request and worked alongside guitarist David Marks with the band until October 1963, when Marks quit the Beach Boys after a disagreement with the band's manager, Murry Wilson.

 Career

 1960s–80s

 Jardine played double bass on the Beach Boys' first (and only) record for Candix Records, "Surfin'", but quit the band a few months later, in February 1962.
-A common misconception is that Jardine left to focus on dental school.
-In reality, Jardine did not even apply to dental school until 1964, and the reason he left was due to creative differences and his belief that the newly-formed group would not be a commercial success.
-He returned to the Beach Boys full-time in 1963 following David Marks' departure.
+A common misconception from this time states that Jardine left to focus on dental school, but he did not apply to dental school until 1964; he left due to creative differences and his belief that the newly-formed group would not be a commercial success.
+Jardine was replaced by David Marks on rhythm guitar.
+Jardine returned in spring 1963 as bassist so Brian could make fewer touring appearances.
+Issues between Marks, his parents, and manager/the Wilsons' father Murry led Marks to quit in October 1963.
+Jardine became the Beach Boys' rhythm guitarist following Marks' departure.

 Jardine first sang lead on "Christmas Day", on 1964's The Beach Boys' Christmas Album and followed with the Number 1 hit "Help Me, Rhonda".
 It was at Jardine's suggestion that the Beach Boys recorded a version of the folk standard "Sloop John B", which Brian Wilson arranged and produced for their Pet Sounds album in 1966.